-Joël Blit is a CIGI senior fellow, effective May 1, 2015.
-He is currently researching the topic of innovation, focusing on Canada as a regional example in the global economy.
-The areas he will be exploring include intellectual property rights, closing Canada’s innovation gap, and the link between Canadian immigration and innovation.
+Joël Blit is a senior fellow at CIGI and an expert on the topic of innovation, focusing on Canada as a regional example in the global economy.
+His areas of interest include intellectual property rights, closing Canada’s innovation gap, and the link between Canadian immigration and innovation.

 Joël is assistant professor of economics at the University of Waterloo, with expertise in the economics of innovation, technology clusters, intellectual property, entrepreneurship, international trade and multinational corporations.